yiwei598/project2/README.md

 The report is in project2 phase 1.docx and the screenshot result is shown.

 In this project phase 2, I used twitter APIs to search by hastag to find tweet about some tweet or comment about specific events, characters or the works.
 And then I used Google NLP to analyse the sentiment accroding to tweets I collected and get a overall result of sentiment about that specific event.
+In order to do that, I create a local file to collect tweets text and save one tweets for one line and let python file read this file to do sentiment analyze.

 The Test result is in project2 phase 2.docx.